matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

    - Cut a small hole for the nose (where button A will go)

 3. Build Your Circuit:
-   - Connect the first LED to pin A1 using alligator clips:
+   - Connect both LEDs to pin A3 using alligator clips:
-     - Longer leg (positive) to A1 through a 220Ω resistor
+   - One clip attaches the longer leg (positive) one LED to A3
-     - Shorter leg (negative) to GND
+   - The other clip attaches the shorter leg (negative) the same LED to GND
-   - Connect the second LED to pin A2 the same way:
+   - Add the other LED to the same clips.
-     - Longer leg (positive) to A2 through a 220Ω resistor
-     - Shorter leg (negative) to GND
-   - These will be your snowman's eyes
+These will be your snowman's eyes

 4. Test Your Circuit:
    - Plug in your Circuit Playground Express